iwillmineya/Individual-Formative-Assignment/README.md

 ## project overview
-This website is about mental health awareness, mental health issues are one of the hardest things in life to deal with. some people are to scared to come forward with their issues so this website is to support these people with how to deal with these things and how to spot their actions.
+This website is about mental health awareness, mental health issues are one of the hardest things in life to deal with. some people are too scared to come forward with their issues so this website is to support these people with how to deal with these things and how to spot their actions.

 ## user value